Curriculum Overview

 Learning Showcase

-At Eastfield we aim to deliver a high-quality music curriculum, using the Charanga music scheme devised by musical specialists at the Hull and Humber Music Hub.
-We try to work with our local music hub to ensure children have an excellent music offer at Eastfield.
+At Eastfield we aim to deliver a high-quality music curriculum, using the Kapow music scheme.
+We work with The Music Hub for the Humber Region to ensure children have an excellent music offer at Eastfield.
 Our music curriculum is designed to provide an inclusive, spiral approach to music that focuses on a deep understanding of the subject and develops our children as musicians.
 Children are active participants in music lessons to be able to effectively use their voices to sing, to use body percussion and learn to respectfully handle and play musical instruments.

-d.
-Playing instruments with the song to be learnt.
+3. Playing instruments with the song to be learnt.
 A sound-before-symbol approach is used but scores are provided as an understanding of notation is introduced to the children.
+Children will be taught to play musically with increasing accuracy, fluency, control, and expression.
+Within each year group, children are taught to play their musical instruments as a whole class or as small groups.
+By the end of KS2, children will have had the opportunity to play solo.

+Performing.
 Children will share what has taken place during the lesson and work towards a performance to an audience.
 This performance may include small groups in the classroom, larger groups such as the whole class and assemblies.
 In KS2 children will have opportunities to perform out in the community such as a Harvest festival performance at St Andrew’s Church.
+All children will take part in performances and develop to the next level of musical excellence and confidence as a musician.

 Alongside our music curriculum, children have the opportunity to participate in additional music teaching and become part of a Rock band.
 Children are offered the opportunity to learn a musical instrument with a specialist music teacher delivered by Rocksteady, where lessons are provided weekly for a small set fee paid by the child’s parent or carer.
 Parents and carers have online access to their child’s weekly achievements and progress.
 Rocksteady organises a termly Rock band performance to a large audience within school for a fabulous rock band experience surrounded by their fans, family, and peers.